-As free movement has now ended, there are new rules regarding immigration and working in the UK.
-If you employ someone who is a resident overseas but works in the UK, you should consider whether they need a frontier worker permit to continue working in the UK.
+Since free movement ended, new rules were introduced regarding immigration and working in the UK.
+If you employ someone who is primarily resident overseas but works in the UK, you should consider whether they need a frontier worker permit to continue working in the UK.

 What is a frontier worker?

-A frontier worker is someone who lives overseas but comes to the UK temporarily to work.
+A frontier worker is someone who works in the UK but primarily lives overseas.
 If your employee was a frontier worker on or before 31 December 2020, they were able to use their passport or national identity card to travel to the UK and work until 30 June 2021.
 Since 1 July 2021, a new frontier worker permit is required by those who work in the UK.

 What is a frontier worker permit?